atomicptr/rss-merger/README.md

 ## Tech

-The backend is built in Go mostly powered by Echo.
+* The backend is built in Go mostly powered by Echo.
+* The frontend is built in ClojureScript with Reagent (React).

 ## License